Articles and chapters

 - “The Ethical Issues Behind Expanding the Right to Try Pre-Approval Drugs and Medical Devices,” Mercatus Research (2016)

-- “Overview of Behavioral Economics and Policy," in Nudges: Regulations vs. Markets, edited by James Broughel and Sherzod Abdukadirov, Palgrave, 2016, pp. 15-36
+- “Overview of Behavioral Economics and Policy," in Nudge Theory in Action: Behavioral Design in Policy and Markets, edited by Sherzod Abdukadirov, Palgrave, 2016, pp. 15-36

 - “Bad Medicine: Does the Unique Nature of Health Care Decisions Justify Nudges?”, in Nudging Health: Health Law and Behavioral Economics, edited by I. Glenn Cohen, Holly F. Lynch, and Christopher T. Robertson, John Hopkins University Press, 2016, pp. 72-82

 - “The Crucial Importance of Interests in Libertarian Paternalism,” in Nudging - Possibilities, Limitations and Applications in European Law and Economics, edited by Klaus Mathis and Avishalom Tor, Springer, 2016, pp. 21-38